The Many Benefits of a Warm, Relaxing Bath

 So it’s the end of your bath!
 So rather than wrapping your body up in a scratchy polyester towel, indulge in some Dip & Doze organic cotton towels sold in sets of four, in neutral colours to blend with any bathroom design.

 Unlike synthetic materials, these can safely be laundered, without leaching microplastics from washing machines into the sea.
-Just be sure to avoid fabric conditioners, as these reduce absorbency.
+Avoid fabric conditioners, as they reduce absorbency.

 Organic cotton is not just good for the planet, wildlife and farmers, but as the fibres are not treated with chemicals, they tend to last longer too.
 To reduce bacteria build-up, hang up after use, and wash hand after every couple of uses.